-The Institute of Human Origins at Arizona State University is one of the leading research organization in the United States devoted to the science of human origins.
-Embedded within ASU’s School of Human Evolution and Social Change, IHO pursues a transdisciplinary strategy for field and analytical paleoanthropological research central to its 30-year-old founding mission—integrating social, earth, and life science approaches to the most important questions concerning the course, timing, and causes of human evolutionary change over deep time.
-IHO links to its research activities innovative public outreach programs that create timely, accurate information for education and lay communities.
+The Institute of Human Origins is one of the preeminent organizations in the world devoted to the science of human origins and pursues an integrative strategy for research and discovery central to its over 30-year-old founding mission, bridging social, earth, and life science approaches to the most important questions concerning the course, causes, and timing of events in the human career over deep time.
+IHO’s international prominence in human origins flows from: